IQRM: real-time adaptive RFI masking for radio transient and pulsar searches: Tests on single pulse searches with the Lovell telescope

 \subsection{Results}

 The outcome of the search is plotted in detail in Fig. \ref{fig:sps_summary}, where for each pulsar and channel masking method, the candidates reported as positive by FETCH and confirmed to be genuine pulses by visual inspection are shown in a dispersion measure (DM) versus time plane as blue circles.
 Grey crosses denote the candidates labelled as negatives by FETCH, most of which emerge from RFI that was not entirely masked.
 Table \ref{tab:sps_candidate_counts} shows the total number of confirmed pulses and of negative candidates produced using either RFI mitigation method.
+Lastly, the confirmed detections from both pipelines were grouped in time and from there it was determined which pulses were detected by both pipelines, and which were exclusively found by either of them.
+The outcome of this analysis is shown in Fig. \ref{fig:exclusive_pulse_detections} as a set of Venn diagrams (one for each test source) and a histogram showing the signal-to-noise ratio distribution of the pulses found only by one of the pipelines.